awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 + `ASGAverageCPUUtilization`—Average CPU utilization of the Auto Scaling group\.
 + `ASGAverageNetworkIn`—Average number of bytes received on all network interfaces by the Auto Scaling group\.
 + `ASGAverageNetworkOut`—Average number of bytes sent out on all network interfaces by the Auto Scaling group\.
-+ `ALBRequestCountPerTarget`—Number of requests completed per target in an Application Load Balancer or a Network Load Balancer target group\.
++ `ALBRequestCountPerTarget`—Number of requests completed per target in an Application Load Balancer target group\.

 You can choose other available Amazon CloudWatch metrics by specifying a customized metric\.